If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 1. Cricket Shear Xpressions

-Once you’ve figured out your look, Ann told SPY, you’re ready to think about what tools you’ll need to get the job done.
+Once you’ve figured out your look, Shim told SPY, you’re ready to think about what tools you’ll need to get the job done.
 There’s a good chance if you’re doing anything besides a buzzcut, you’ll need a legit pair of shears.
-“Scissors from your house drawer won’t cut it,” Ann said, but she recommended Cricket Shears for someone looking to cut their own hair at home.
+“Scissors from your house drawer won’t cut it,” Shim said, but she recommended Cricket shears for someone looking to cut their own hair at home.
 They’re made from stainless steel and are sharp enough to cut through hair with minimal effort.

 Cricket Shear Advantage Duo